 There is serious security vulnerability in the design of ARP protocol, which is any network device, can send ARP messages to advertise the mapping relationship between IP address and MAC address.
 This provides a chance for ARP cheating.
 Attackers can send ARP REQUEST messages or ARP REPLY messages to advertise a wrong mapping relationship between IP address and MAC address, causing problems in network communication.
 The danger of ARP cheating has two forms: 1.
 PC4 sends an ARP message to advertise that the IP address of PC2 is mapped to the MAC address of PC4, which will cause all the IP messages to PC2 will be sent to PC4, thus PC4 will be able to monitor and capture the messages to PC2; 2.
-PC4 sends ARP messages to advertise that the IP address of PC2 is mapped to an illegal MAC address, which will prevent PC2 from receiving the messages to it.
+PC4 sends ARP messages to advertise that the IP address, which will prevent PC2 from receiving the messages to it.
 Particularly, if the attacker pretends to be the gateway and do ARP cheating, the whole network will be collapsed.